galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/installing-cli-tool.md

 On Windows (Powershell):

 1. Download the binary and re-name it to `galasactl`.
 2. Add `galasactl` to your PATH to enable the tool to be called from the command line without having to specify the path to the directory in which it is stored.
-For example, save the galasactl executable to a folder called `~/tools` in your `C:` directory and run the `setx PATH "C:\tools;%PATH%"` command to add it to your PATH.
+For example, save the galasactl executable to a folder called `~/tools` in your `C:` directory and run the `set PATH "C:\tools;%PATH%"` command to add it to your PATH.
 3. Open `cmd.exe` and type `start galasactl.exe` in the directory containing `galasactl`.

 You can now run the Galasa CLI too from any directory in your file system without having to specify the absolute path.